xJuanPablo/xJuanPablo/README.md

 ### Hi, there 👋

 I am Juan from Texas, but you can call me Pablo.
 I am a life-long learner at heart with a background in real estate.
 However, my path has now led me to the exhilarating world of web development.
-I enjoy the challenges web development offers and relish the opportunities it offers for creative expression.

 I am excited to further develop my skills, one line at a time.

 <!--
 **xJuanPablo/xJuanPablo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.